 Where in the world is your data?

 Data needs to be stored somewhere, and when in motion, it needs to go from point A to point B. You should consider both where the data is stored and how it has travelled to get there.
-If your organisation prefers that your data remain only in selected geographies or even entirely hosted internally, consider how your solution is deployed and how much control you have over your data at rest and in transit.
+If your organization prefers that your data remain only in selected geographies or even entirely hosted internally, consider how your solution is deployed and how much control you have over your data at rest and in transit.